-Large amounts of vegetation around the city reduces the average temperature by increasing the rate of evapotranspiration, which requires energy in the form of heat, that is taken by plants from the Sun and the surroundings before it can be absorbed by synthetic surfaces.
+Large amounts of vegetation around the city reduces the average temperature by increasing the rate of evapotranspiration, which requires energy, in the form of heat, that is taken by plants from the Sun and the surroundings before it can be absorbed by synthetic surfaces.
 As roughly 90% of a plant’s mass is water, which has a specific heat capacity much higher than that of the synthetic materials from which the city is constructed, it takes much more thermal energy to raise their temperature than it does to raise the temperature of man-made infrastructure.
 This reduces the rate of heating, making a heat island less likely to occur.

 2 – Building Density: